MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-sdn-infrastructure-certificates.md

 ## Renew SDN server and SLB MUX certificates

-You can use the `Start-SdnServerCertificateRotation` and `Start-SdnMuxCertificateRotation` cmdlets to generate new self-signed certificates and automatically renew them to all the servers and SLB MUX VMs respectively.
+Use the [`Start-SdnServerCertificateRotation`](https://github.com/microsoft/SdnDiagnostics/wiki/Start-SdnServerCertificateRotation) and [`Start-SdnMuxCertificateRotation`](https://github.com/microsoft/SdnDiagnostics/wiki/Start-SdnMuxCertificateRotation) cmdlets to generate new self-signed certificates and automatically renew them to all the servers and SLB MUX VMs respectively.
 By default, the cmdlets generate certificates with a validity period of three years, but you can specify a different validity period.
 Certificate automatic renewal helps minimize any downtime or unplanned outages caused due to certificate expiry issues.

+> [!NOTE]
+> The functionality to renew bring-your-own-certificates and pre-installed certificates isn't yet available.

 ### Requirements